 By Philip McCutchan

-Philip McCutchan began writing in 1956.
-Prior to this, he joined the Royal Navy on the outbreak of World War Two as an Ordinary Signalman and ended the war as a lieutenant, having served in destroyers, aircraft carriers, cruisers, a battleships battlecruiser, an armed trawler, and an ocean boarding vessel.
+Philip McCutchan has been writing since 1956.
+He was in the British Navy during World War II, and finished as a lieutenant, having served in destroyers, aircraft carriers, cruisers, a battleship, a battlecruiser, an armed trawler and an ocean boarding vessel.
 For three years after the war he sailed in Orient Liners on the Australian run and then for a time became an assistant master in a preparatory school.
 Married with two children, he has been a full-time author since 1960, and is a past Chairman of the Crime Writers’ Association, founded by John Creasey.
 His books are published in England, Italy, Norway, Denmark, Finland, and Sweden as well as in the United States.
 He is also the author of a number of sound radio scripts broadcast by the B.B.C. and overseas stations.